-The Maine Council of Trout Unlimited’s mission is to conserve, protect
+The Maine Council of Trout Unlimited

 From the removal of dams on the Kennebec and Penobscot River’s to surveys of remote beaver ponds for native brook trout that deserve protection, Maine TU volunteers are working for our waters and fish.
 To keep our programs flourishing and our waters healthy we need your support.

 Please take a few minutes and support one or more of our ongoing programs.
 Click here to download a donation form and specify what you'd like your dollars to support.

 The National Trout Unlimited Convention from all accounts was a tremendous success!
 Thanks to all the volunteers who made the experience so great!

 The Remote Pond Survey Project is a collaborative effort that began in 2011, and seeks to recruit volunteer anglers to identify previously-undocumented wild brook trout populations in remote Maine ponds.
 Maine brook trout are a special resource, and we need to know where they are before we can protect and manage them appropriately.
 The information collected by volunteer anglers, verified by biologists, will help inform future fisheries management decisions.
 Learn more about the Remote Pond Survey.